-The certification took into account that the security evaluation reused the evaluation results of previously performed evaluations.
-A full, up-to-date vulnerability analysis has been made, as well as renewed testing.
+The security evaluation reused the evaluation results of previously performed evaluations.
+A full, upto-date vulnerability analysis has been made, as well as renewed testing.

-The scope of the evaluation is defined by the security target [ST], which identifies assumptions made during the evaluation, the intended environment for the ST33K1M5C and ST33K1M5T C01, the security requirements, and the level of confidence (evaluation assurance level) at which the product is intended to satisfy the security requirements.
-Consumers of the ST33K1M5C and ST33K1M5T C01 are advised to verify that their own environment is consistent with the security target, and to give due consideration to the comments, observations and recommendations in this certification report.
+The scope of the evaluation is defined by the security target [ST], which identifies assumptions made during the evaluation, the intended environment for the ST54L and ST54LF B01, the security requirements, and the level of confidence (evaluation assurance level) at which the product is intended to satisfy the security requirements.
+Consumers of the ST54L and ST54LF B01 are advised to verify that their own environment is consistent with the security target, and to give due consideration to the comments, observations and recommendations in this certification report.

 The results documented in the evaluation technical report [ETR] for this product provide sufficient evidence that the TOE meets the EAL6 augmented (EAL6+) assurance requirements for the evaluated security functionality.
-This assurance level is augmented with ALC\FLR.1 (Basic flaw remediation).
+This assurance level is augmented with ALC\FLR.2 (Flaw Reporting Procedures).